Peter H. Vrooman: Career

-United States Ambassador to Rwanda
+United States ambassador to Rwanda

-On October 30, 2017, President Donald Trump nominated Vrooman to be the next United States ambassador to Rwanda.
+On October 30, 2017, President Donald Trump nominated Vrooman to serve as the United States ambassador to Rwanda.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on December 19, 2017.
 The committee reported his nomination favorably on February 7, 2018.
 On February 15, 2018, the Senate confirmed his nomination by voice vote.
 Vrooman's mission ended around January 24, 2022.

-United States Ambassador to Mozambique
+United States ambassador to Mozambique

 On July 27, 2021, President Joe Biden nominated Vrooman to be the next United States ambassador to Mozambique.
 His nomination was sent to the Senate the following day.
 The Senate Foreign Relations Committee held hearings on his nomination on October 20, 2021.
 The committee reported his nomination favorably on November 3, 2021.
 The entire Senate confirmed his nomination on December 18, 2021 by voice vote.
 He was sworn into office on February 11, 2022.
-He presented his credentials to President of Mozambique Filipe Nyusi on March 3, 2022.
+He presented his credentials to President Filipe Nyusi on March 3, 2022.